 How to Limit Login Attempts with a Plugin

-A login limit plugin tracks failed attempts for each IP and sometimes for specific usernames.
-Once a threshold is reached, it blocks further attempts for a set time, often minutes at first and longer for repeat offenders.
-This type of WordPress security login protection is focused on the front door the wp-login.php and related forms.
-It does not replace firewalls, backups, or malware scanning, but it fills a key gap that exists because WordPress core does not ship with any login rate limiting.
+A login protection plugin tracks failed login attempts for each IP address and sometimes for specific usernames.
+Once a limit is reached, it temporarily blocks more attempts for a set period of time.
+This type of WordPress security helps protect the wp-login page from brute force attacks.
+It does not replace a firewall, backups, or malware scanning, but it covers an important gap because WordPress core does not include login rate limiting by default.

 There are several plugins that can limit login attempts in WordPress, and they all work on the same core idea.
 The steps below describe how to use the Limit Login Attempts Reloaded plugin.